Stencyl/stencylpedia/chapter-9/scaling.md

 ## FAQ

 #### Do I absolutely have to design my graphics at 4x?
-You can import at 1x or 2x, and Stencyl will generate the hi-res variants.
+You can import at a lower scale such as 1x or 2x (you can tell Stencyl what scale you are importing at, at the time that you import), and Stencyl will generate the hi-res variants.
 This is useful for retro games.

 #### What does the Phone-Only mode do?
-It forces the game to cap out at 2x resolution, even on tablets where a higher resolution could be used.
-We don't think it's that useful, but a few users asked for it.
+It forces the game to max out at 2x resolution, even on tablets and smartphones where a higher resolution could be used.
+With most device resolutions trending well past the 2x point now, we think this isn't all that useful and may remove it in the future.

 #### What does Tablet-Only mode do?
-Tablet-only mode restricts your app to tablets.
-However, you still must import your graphics at 4x.
-We’ll omit the inapplicable (1x) sets from the app at export-time.
+Tablet-only mode is useful for tablet-only games.
+You still must import your graphics at 4x, but we’ll omit the inapplicable (1x) sets from the app at publication time to save you a little bit of space.